Zebiano/Labeler/README.md

         Remove every label from the labels.json file.

     -R, --reset-labels-file
-        Reset labels.json by deleting it and creating it with default labels.
+        Reset labels.json by overwriting labels.json with the default labels.

 EXAMPLES
-    Delete all labels from the repository and upload custom ones stored under labels.json: labeler -dur repositoryName
+    Delete all labels from the repository and upload custom ones stored under labels.json to the repository: labeler -dur [REPOSITORY]

-    Same as above but without the confirmation questions: labeler -fdur repositoryName
+    Same as above but without the confirmation questions: labeler -fdur [REPOSITORY]

     Delete every label from labels.json and add new labels to it: labeler -en
 ```

-I've tried my best to create a tool for everyone.
-If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`!
+I've tried my best to create a tool for everyone!
+If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`.
 If you fancy writing less, run `labeler -c` and save your values.
 Those will be your default ones (unless specified by a flag).

 `labeler` comes with some predefined labels, but you can of course use your own.
 By running  `labeler -en`, you'll start a fresh new file.
 The `path` to the file will be in the terminal, in case you prefer to open and edit it with your editor of choice.